jkingportfolio/CI_PP2_Connect4/README.md

 <img src="docs/testing-user-stories/testing-user-stories-10.png">
 </details>

-11. As a user, I want to be able to play the game on a mobile device so i can play whereever i am.
+11. As a user, I want to be able to play the game on a mobile device so i can play wherever i am.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |